 In addition to this, some people may experience some numbness or even pain down the front and outer aspect of their thighs.
 This will occur in small percentage of people as the nerve that supplies this area runs immediately deep to the outer aspect of the wounds on each side.
 SO any possible irritation or disturbance to this nerve (often due to the sutures used to close the wound), can cause this sensory disturbance.
 This typically resolves after a few months, but on the rare occasion can be permanent.

-People often think that with a tummy tuck the surgeon create a new belly button.
+People often think that with a tummy tuck the surgeon creates a new belly button.
 This is not the case, you keep your original belly button!
 However, you do end up with a scar around your belly button.

 After a tummy tuck, one of the common complaints is residual looseness or excess on the sides.